make-all/tuya-local/DEVICES.md

 ### SmartPlugs/Wall sockets/Wall switches

+Most smartplugs follow a fairly standard template from Tuya, so many will work with other brands configs.
+However there are many permutations of features enabled, and some manufacturers move datapoints around so smartplugs take up a lot more configurations than such simple devices should.
+A future release will look at consolidating these into a smaller number of configs.
+When you add a device, the default selected option for the device type has the most matching datapoints, so provided it looks like the same  type of device, it is probably the best option.

 - Arlec PB88UHA 4 way powerstrip with child lock
 - Aubess 1-gang switch with energy monitoring
 - Aubess 2-gang switch